 Flexible, Member-Centered Lending Practices

-• Work with borrowers who have unique financial situations, such as self-employed borrowers, first-time homebuyers, borrowers with non-traditional sources of income, and so on
+- Work with members who have unique financial circumstances, such as self-employed individuals, first-time homebuyers, or those with non-traditional income sources

 Community-Oriented Approach to Financing